Dog Urine Color – Why is My Dog’s Urine Yellow or Brown/Yellow/Red/Orange?

 Typically with this color urine you should seek attention from a veterinarian immediately.
 The colors brown and orange could indicate the release of an oxygen and iron binding protein called myoglobin that is found in the muscles of a dog.
 This protein is released when the muscles are stressed.
 For example, if your dog barks excessively at something like thunder, the muscles that are used to bark and run around may become aggravated, therefore becoming temporarily damaged and fatigued, leading to the release of myoglobin.
 Typically, you won’t be able to tell by yourself if your dog has any interior muscle damage, which is why you should go to the vet.
 Bilirubin may also be released, which is a brown/yellowish pigment, found in bile made by the liver.
 If the liver is not functioning properly, too much bilirubin may be produced.
 Brown could also indicate old blood in the urinary tract.
 Old blood could be caused by a past kidney infection, kidney/bladder stones, bladder infections, or tumors.
 If there is pink or red in your dog’s urine it could indicate current problems with any of the aforementioned causes of brown urine.
 This means, your dog could be currently suffering from kidney stones, a bladder infection, a urinary tract infection, and so on.
 You should seek veterinarian assistance immediately so testing can be done and possible medications can be prescribed.

 Secondly, take note of how your dog is behaving.
-If you see several instances with unusual urine colors along with atypical behaviors such as your dog laying around excessively, not acting like him/herself, not drinking, not eating, not moving, or whining in pain then it could be safe to say that your dog may be suffering from an illness.
+If you see several instances of unusual urine color along with atypical behavior you may want to take action.
+Atypical behaviors may include your dog laying around excessively, not acting like him/herself, not drinking, not eating, not moving, or whining in pain.
+Any of these could be a sign that your dog may be suffering from an illness.
 If you have issues catching your dog when he/she is in the act, you may have some interest in our Dog Potty Training/Housebreaking Bathroom Bells.
 They are training bells that your dog shakes at the door when they need to go out to the bathroom.
 Don’t get too worried just yet if you only see one or two incidents of abnormal urine but your dog seems to be his/her happy self.
 Your dog may just be partying at the water bowl too much!
 Take notes throughout the day of your dog’s urine and consistent behavior.
 If the pee color goes back to normal then there may be no cause for concern.
-Just remember to take a mental note for the future in case your dog’s urine changes color again.
+Just remember to take a mental note for the future in case your dog’s urine color changes again.